lsc4719/MyViewOfLinuxSystems/README.md

 ![Diagram: A view from a process within a Linux system towards the world](https://github.com/lsc4719/MyViewOfComputerSystem/blob/main/process-view-0.drawio.svg)

+### A view from a process within a Windows System towards the world

+Maybe someone can draw something here?
+Please 🙏 share your view.

 ### ref
 How Linux Works, 2nd edition. https://www.yes24.com/Product/Goods/22404368